 - A fan

-The Step by Step for Building Your Own Dehumidifier
+Step by Step Instructions for Making Your Own Homemade Dehumidifier

 Take one of the buckets and drill a hole in the bottom of it.
 The hole itself should be at least a quarter of an inch in diameter.
 If you don’t have a drill, you can use a screwdriver to make the hole instead.